milvusrobotics/docs/source/3_3_simple_communication.rst

 5. Simple Communication
 =======================

-As a We said before, 'Node' is the ROS term for an executable that is connected to the ROS network.
 In this tutorial, We'll create a publisher node which will continually broadcast some messages.
 And Two subscribers; one of them reads the topic and writes every message which it received, and the other, reads all of them but prints only Hello messages.

 Our goal is writing the nodes like in the diagram below: